jacketizer/libyuarel/README.md

 `char **parts`: a pointer to an array of `(char *)` where to store the result.

 `int max_parts`: max number of parts to parse.

+Returns the number of parsed items. -1 on error.

 ## How to use it: